Note

 Design recommendations

-This section provides recommendations that are based on what has proven to be effective for Azure customers.
+This section provides recommendations that are effective for Azure customers.

 Use Azure Private Link.
 For security, we recommend using Azure Private Link for all storage solutions that support it.
 Azure Private Link enables access to Azure Services, such as Azure Storage and SQL Database, and Azure-hosted services over a private endpoint in your virtual network.
 For more information, see What is Azure Private Link?